Duwamish people: Duwamish Tribe

 The Duwamish Tribe is an unrecognized tribe based in Seattle, Washington which has been seeking federal recognition as the Duwamish Indian Tribe.

 In 1925, the Duwamish Tribal Organization (commonly known as the Duwamish Tribe) was formed, where they drafted a constitution, wrote bylaws, and implemented structure for the organization.
 To this day, they are not recognized as a tribe by the U.S. federal government or the state of Washington.
 Until 1974, the Duwamish Tribe mostly pursued land claims agreements in court, entitled to treaty tribes by Congress.
 They first and unsuccessfully attempted to pursue claims against the Court of Claims and in Congress in 1934, however, in 1962, they were successful in submitting a claim to the Indian Claims Commission.

 They have sought and been denied federal recognition by the Bureau of Indian Affairs in 1996, 2015, and 2019.
 In 2001, they were briefly granted recognition by an executive order from President Bill Clinton as he left office.
 However, it was reversed less than two days later as the incoming President George W. Bush cancelled the many executive orders Clinton signed in his final days citing "procedural errors."
 Most recently, in May 2022, they once again sued the Department of the Interior for recognition.

 In 2022, the Duwamish Tribe sued for federal recognition in The Duwamish Tribe et al. v.
-Haaland et al., which is still being heard in Washington Western District Court as of 2023.
+Haaland et al., heard in Washington Western District Court.
 Representatives of the Muckleshoot, Suquamish, Tulalip and Puyallup tribes have voiced their opposition to federal recognition for the Duwamish Tribe, pointing out that many Duwamish people are enrolled in their tribes.
+On January 1, 2025, the District Court ordered the Department of Interior to reconsider the Tribe's petition for federal recognition under the regulations adopted in 2015, canceling the previous denial.

 The Duwamish tribe owns and operates several services and organizations.
 In 1979, the Duwamish Tribe established the Duwamish Tribal Services, a 501(c) nonprofit organization which provides social services to the organization's members.
 In addition, the Duwamish Tribe constructed the Chief Si?ahl Duwamish Longhouse and Cultural Center on purchased land along Marginal Way, across from Terminal 107 Park.
 It is built near the site of the former village həʔapus.

 In 1991, the Duwamish Tribe had about 400 members, and in 2019, they had about 600 members.
 Since 1975, the tribe has been led by Chairwoman Cecile Hansen, an enrolled member of the Suquamish Tribe and the great-great-grandniece of Chief Seattle.